hexyeve/smu-nlp-project/README.md

 # smu-nlp-project
-A Project on Aspect Based Sentiment Analysis using Transformers
+A project on Aspect Based Sentiment Analysis using Transformers